BuiltByWahabXD/FA22-BSE-DevOps-MidLab/README.md

 Type `yes` to confirm.

 This will:
-- ✅ Destroy all AWS resources
+- âœ… Destroy all AWS resources
-- ✅ Remove ECS cluster and tasks
+- âœ… Remove ECS cluster and tasks
-- ✅ Delete RDS database
+- âœ… Delete RDS database
-- ✅ Remove ElastiCache Redis
+- âœ… Remove ElastiCache Redis
-- ✅ Delete ALB and target groups
+- âœ… Delete ALB and target groups
-- ✅ Remove VPC and networking
+- âœ… Remove VPC and networking

-**⚠️ WARNING:** This action is irreversible!
+**âš ï¸ WARNING:** This action is irreversible!

 ### Verify Cleanup
 ```bash